Released in:

 Lotus could heal her Nodes by a huge amount.

-Fritia not being able to heal does make her stand out, but what also makes her stand out is that she doesn't really have anything special going on.
+Fritia not being able to heal does make her stand out against the other Auctus Drive operatives, but what also makes her stand out is that she doesn't really have anything special going on at all, at least from a mechanical perspective.

 In Lotus' article, I said that I really enjoyed playing Lotus and found her really fun, and that's true - I have liked using her and have used her quite a lot since she was released, and Lotus is utterly unique in how she plays.